Helping Your Child Discover Their Career

 Don’t fret- there’s also a giant market for students with other skill sets.
 In fact, 93% of employers agree that having soft skills are more important than completing “majors,” and believe a liberal arts education instills skills to help our children succeed in the workplace.
 These skills include problem solving, communication, and critical thinking.
 This is why 4 in 5 employers want hires with a broad knowledge of liberal arts and alternative sciences.

 Allowing our children to be left behind is not an option.
-More information on preparing your child for college and career can be found in the infographic below.
+Gain more information on preparing your child for college and career.